adam-astiti/DataJob_Sql_Project/README.md

 <td><img width="100%" alt="Chapter 1 Question 3" src="https://github.com/user-attachments/assets/aa2aadda-4270-4308-87be-9184d3e4f74d" /></td>
 </tr>
 </table>

-Key Insight: The "Data Analyst" role is the most common entry point into the data field, with a strong, seasonal hiring market dominated by the United States.
+**Key Insight**: The "Data Analyst" role is the most common entry point into the data field, with a strong, seasonal hiring market dominated by the United States.

 ## Chapter 2: The Analyst's Toolkit
 What skills are required for the job, and how do those requirements change as one advances in their career?